TaylorDarneille/chani/readme.md

 | Location  | String  | - |

 ##### Note
-I chose to use this deconstructed schema instead of combining the date-related fields into a DATE data type field because, from a full-stack development and UX perspective, I can see several possible client-side user flows that would benefit from this structure.
-Additionally, I have hit some headaches in the past trying to work with the sequelize date-related datatypes since they don't translate directly to the javascript date objects.
-So, this seemed like a much simpler, and foolproof approach since it is an API that assumes a corresponding front-end user experience.
+I used this deconstructed schema instead of combining the date-related fields into a DATE data type field because, from a full-stack development and UX perspective, there are several possible client-side user flows that would benefit from this structure.
+Additionally, some headaches can arise when working with the sequelize date-related datatypes since they don't translate directly to the javascript date objects.

 ### Endpoints